Epping halts resilient Koe's unbeaten Masters run in men's final | CBC Sports

 Epping downed Sweden's Niklas Edin 8-3 in seven ends in the other semifinal.

-Meanwhile, Olympic champion Anna Hasselborg of Sweden will battle three-time Masters champion Rachel Homan of Ottawa in the women's final after posting a 8-4 semifinal win over Casey Scheidegger of Lethbridge, Alta.
+Meanwhile, Olympic champion Anna Hasselborg of Sweden scored three in the eighth end to defeat three-time Masters champion Rachel Homan of Ottawa in the women's final.

-Hasselborg broke a 3-3 tie with a deuce in the fifth end and held Scheidegger to a single in the sixth.
-The 2018 Olympic gold medallist tacked on three in the seventh and final end to seal the victory.

 Comments